 The spectral coverage of Chandra ranges from 0.09 to 10 keV.
 The Low Energy Transmission Grating addresses the longer wavelengths in this range, up to about 140 Ångström (0.09 keV).

 The grating is placed behind Chandra's mirrors and intercepts the converging bundle there.
 The grating consists of no less than 540 elements, made by the Max Planck Institute MPE.
 Each element has a gossamer-thin structure of a thousand parallel independent gold threads per millimeter.
 The grating elements are located in rings with a diameter of 1.5 centimeters.
 Two supportive structures support the thin threads: a linear grating with a distance of 25.4 micrometers between the wires and a triangular pattern of wires with a distance of 2 millimeters between the wires.
 SRON produced the ring-shaped structure in which all of the grating elements are located.
 As the Principal Investigator, SRON is also responsible for the entire grating.

 With the grating, a spectral resolution of 1000 is possible.
 This means that the energy of the photons captured can be measured to an accuracy of 0.1%.
 The grating has an average efficiency of 10%, with a peak of 20% for radiation of 2 keV.

-The radiation diffracted by the grating is focused per 'color' on the focal plane at a distance of almost 10 meters.
+The grating diffracts the radiation into differentcolors, creating an X-ray rainbow on the focal plane at a distance of almost 10 meters.
 There, the detectors that observe the X-rays are located.
-The user of the satellite can opt for CCDs (Charge Coupled Devices) or MCPs (Multi Channel Plates), dependent on the wavelength that he/she wants to observe.
-The lower noise CCDs are only sensitive for radiation up to 6 nanometers whereas the MCPs can measure across the entire wavelength range.
+The user of the satellite can opt for CCDs (Charge Coupled Devices) or MCPs (Multi Channel Plates), dependent on the wavelength that they want to observe.
+The lower noise CCDs are only sensitive to radiation up to 60 Ångströmwhereas the MCPs can measure across the entire wavelength range.